Tax-Justice-Network/iff-oup-book/README.md

 Github uses a special type of formatting called Markdown, which we hear is wonderfully easy to use, and once you get the hang of it you will see that it will speed up your writing.
 You may even choose to start using it in your other work.
 Markdown is a way of marking text with extremely simple codes to signify headings, footnotes, bold text and so on.

 A cheatsheet for markdown formatting is available here: [https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

+One markup which isnt mentioned is how to footnote.
+This is done by like this.[^1]

+And you place this at the bottom of your text [^1]:this is a footnote

 Github was designed for computer code and so the default editor is a code editor.
 This isn’t always great for writing long texts.